-The Association Against the Prohibition Amendment was established in 1918 by Naval Captain William H. Stayton in an unsuccessful effort to prevent the Eighteenth Amendment to the U.S. Constitution which established National Prohibition (1920-1933).
-However, its grew dramatically in membership after Prohibition was implemented and its unintended effects became obvious.
+Naval Captain William H. Stayton established the Association Against the Prohibition Amendment in 1918.
+He did so in an unsuccessful effort to prevent the Eighteenth Amendment to the U.S. Constitution.
+That amendment established National Prohibition (1920-1933).
+However, the Association grew dramatically after Prohibition.
+That was because Prohibition caused very serious problems.

 Leadership roles in the Association Against the Prohibition Amendment tended to be held by those of wealth and power.
-They included an ex-New York City mayor, two du Pont brothers, publisher Charles Scribner, business owner Marshall Field, the president of Carnegie Institute, financier Grayson Murphy, retired auto manufacturer Henry Bourne Joy, a retired federal judge, several members of Congress and several railroad and bank presidents.
-Women were enrolled in an auxiliary organization.
+They included an ex-New York City mayor, two du Pont brothers, publisher Charles Scribner, and business owner Marshall Field.
+Also the president of Carnegie Institute, financier Grayson Murphy, retired auto maker Henry Joy, and a retired federal judge.
+And they included several members of Congress as well as several railroad and bank presidents.
+Women were enrolled in an auxiliary group.

-At first, the group wanted to reform Prohibition but members couldn't agree on whether to promote the effective enforcement of the law or to encourage people to disregard the bad law.
-During the early to mid-1920s it appeared that repealing Prohibition was a political impossibility and many people questioned whether it would be legal to do so.
+At first, the group wanted to reform Prohibition.
+However, members couldn’t agree.
+Some wanted to promote better enforcement of the law.
+Others wanted to encourage people to disregard the law.
+During the early to mid-1920s it appeared that repealing Prohibition was a political impossibility.
+In addition, many people thought doing so would be illegal.

-However, with the passage of time, the terrible problems caused by Prohibition continued to grow and public sentiment turned against the failing experiment in social engineering.
+However, with the passage of time, the terrible problems caused by Prohibition continued to grow.
+As a result, public sentiment turned against the failing law.

-- Scandals of Prohibition, which documented official crimes and corruption in five cities (Chicago, Pittsburgh, Detroit, Buffalo, and Philadelphia),
+- Scandals of Prohibition.
+Documented official crimes and corruption in five cities.
+They were Chicago, Pittsburgh, Detroit, Buffalo, and Philadelphia.

-- The Cost of Prohibition and Your Income Tax, which estimated the loss of federal and state revenue lost because of National Prohibition,
+- The Cost of Prohibition and Your Income Tax.
+Estimated the loss of federal and state revenue because of National Prohibition.

-- Canadian Liquor Crossing the Border, which reported that only five to ten percent of the over 1,000,000 gallons of liquor illegally crossing the northern border was being intercepted,
+- Canadian Liquor Crossing the Border.
+Reported that only five to ten percent of the over 1,000,000 gallons of liquor illegally crossing the northern border was stopped.

-- Reforming America with a Shotgun: A Study of Prohibition Killings, which reported on the number of killings that had been occurring in attempting to enforce Prohibition,
+- Reforming America with a Shotgun: A Study of Prohibition Killings.
+Reported on the number of killings that had been occurring in efforts to enforce Prohibition.

-- Measuring the Liquor Trade, which demonstrated that alcoholism and alcohol-related deaths had increased as a result of Prohibition, and
+- Measuring the Liquor Trade.
+Showed that alcoholism and alcohol-related deaths had increased as a result of Prohibition.

-- Prohibition Enforcement: Its Effects on Courts and Prisons, which documented dramatic increases in federal court loads, leading to plea bargaining and lighter sentences in order to ease overcrowding in court dockets, jails, and prisons.
+- Prohibition Enforcement: Its Effects on Courts and Prisons.
+Showed great increases in federal court loads.
+This led to plea bargaining and lighter sentences.
+That was necessary to ease overcrowding in court dockets, jails, and prisons.

-By 1930 the Association Against the Prohibition Amendment was asking voters to "vote as you drink."
-The American people cast their ballots by an overwhelming three-to-one against Prohibition and in favor of Repeal.
-That was over 75 years ago.
+By 1930 the Association Against the Prohibition Amendment was asking voters to “vote as you drink.”
+The American people cast their ballots three-to-one against Prohibition.
+That is, in favor of Repeal.

-References on the Association Against the Prohibition Amendment:
+Resources on the Association Against the Prohibition Amendment

 - Kerwin, P. and Apodaca, L. (comp.)
 Association Against the Prohibition Amendment Records.
 A Finding Aid to the Collection in the Library of Congress.
 Washington, DC: Library of Congress, 2005.

-- Kyvig, David.
-Repealing National Prohibition.
-Chicago: University of Chicago Press, 1979.
+- Kyvig, D. Repealing National Prohibition.
+Chicago: U Chicago Press, 1979.

-- Maurice, Arthur B. (Ed.)
+- Maurice, A. (Ed.)
 How They Draw Prohibition.
 NY: Association Against the Prohibition Movement, 1930.

 - New York Times.
-TO BACK SMITH AT POLLS.; Association Against Prohibition Amendment Will Vote Ticket.
-New York Times, September 24, 1924, p.
+TO BACK SMITH AT POLLS.; Association Against Prohibition Amendment Will Vote Ticket, Sept 24, 1924, p.
 2.

-- New York Times.
-SEEK RIGHT TO CITE WASHINGTON ON BEER; Wets Ask Attorney General if They Can Read the First President's Recipe.
+- ______.
+SEEK RIGHT TO CITE WASHINGTON ON BEER; Wets Ask Attorney General if They Can Read the First President’s Recipe.

-- The Association Against the Prohibition Amendment reported it would remain neutral between the major parties in the Fall.
-New York Times, July 22, 1932.
+- ______.
+The Association Against the Prohibition Amendment reported it would remain neutral between the major parties in the Fall., July 22, 1932.

-- Stayton, William H. The official view of the Anti-Prohibition Association, Current History, April, 1928, 4-9.
+- ______.
+The official view of the Anti-Prohibition Association, Current History, April, 1928, 4-9.
 Stayton was referring to the Association Against the Prohibition Amendment

-- Stayton, William H. A Message for Opponents of Prohibition. (pamphlet) Washington, DC: Association Against the Prohibition Amendment, 1925.
+- ______.
+A Message for Opponents of Prohibition. (pamphlet) Washington: Association Against the Prohibition Amendment, 1925.

 - Time.
 National Affairs: Wet [pro-Prohibitionist] Plans.
 Time, December 12,1927.
 Reports the activities and plans of the Association Against the Prohibition Amendment.